 A few hours after President Abraham Lincoln’s death, Andrew Johnson of Tennessee took the oath of office as President of the United States on April 15, 1865.
 Johnson had been given the second place on the Republican ticket in 1864, partly to reward him for his fidelity to the Union cause in the seceding state of Tennessee and partly to save the Republican Party from the reproach of being called “sectional” in again choosing both its candidates from Northern states, as it had done in 1856 and 1860.

 Armed resistance in the South was at an end.
 But the great question remained of how the North should use its victory.
 Except for a momentary wave of desire to avenge Lincoln’s murder by the execution of prominent “rebels,” there was no thought of inflicting on the Southern leaders the extreme punishment of traitors; but, there was the difficult problem of restoring the states of the secession to their former place in the Union.

 What was their condition?
-Were they still states of the Union, in spite of their four years’ struggle to break away from it?
-Or, had they lost the rights of states, and become territories of the United States, subject to such governments as might be provided for them by the authorities at Washington?
+Were they still states of the Union despite their four years’ struggle to break away from it?
+Or, had they lost states’ rights and become territories of the United States, subject to such governments as might be provided for them by the authorities at Washington?
 Or, was the South merely a “conquered province,” which had forfeited by its rebellion, even the right of protection by the national government, and which might be made to submit to such terms as the conquering North saw fit to impose?